azr98/Event_Evader_Webscraper_Python/README.md

 Uses BeautifulSoup4 , csv module and urlopen

-Simply run this python file in terminal or in python3 and it will create an excel file in the same directory.
-It will have the weeks processions as well as the dates and assembly points from
+Simply run protest_sracper.py in terminal or in python3 and it will create an csv file in the same directory.
+It will have the weeks processions as well as the dates and assembly points for those processions.